-2) Percent of Licensees Who Renew Online
+2. Percent of Licensees Who Renew Online

-Short Definition: Percentage of the total number of eligible licensed, registered, or certified individuals that renewed their license, registration, or certification during the period.
-Ineligible licensees are those whose license has expired and a late fee is due; licensees who have to renew but pay no fee such as military or retired practitioners; and licensees who wish to change their current status.
+Short Definition: Percentage of the total number of eligible licensed individuals that renewed their license during the reporting period.
+Ineligible licensees are those whose license has expired and owe for more than one renewal period.
+Licensees who have to renew but pay no fee such as military and retired practitioners are ineligible to renew on-line.

-Purpose/Importance: To track use of online license renewal technology by the licensee population.
+Purpose/Importance: To track use of online license renewal technology by the eligible license population.
+This measure provides useful information for management purposes.
+It is helpful for noting variances and determining resource allocation.